 Uncle Buck’s also serves breakfast if you arrive early.
 See your choices HERE including the kids’ menu.

 Spend an hour bowling under the sea!
 There are thirteen lanes that you can rent hourly.
 Even the ball returns look like sea creatures.
 Find the current prices HERE.

-There is a fee for the elevator ($10/adults, $5/children before 4 PM).
-We found the view worth the price.
+There is a fee for the elevator, and we found the view worth the price.
 If you stay at the Big Cypress Lodge, the fee is waived.
 You can also apply the cost of your elevator ticket after 5 PM toward the price of a meal at The Lookout restaurant.